 At technology’s rapidly evolving frontier, customer needs change often.
 For a child thrilled by opening presents at a birthday party, delight doesn’t last long.
 What was a delighter yesterday is today’s must-have.
 MVP anticipates change.
-One example Mr. Olsen cites is the Flip Video Camera that had a short life because video became ubiquitous in smart phones.
+One example Mr. Olsen cites is the Flip Video Camera which had a short life because video became ubiquitous in smartphones.

 A user story is a method of developing product features.
 A story answers the question, what benefit will a particular feature have to users and why should they care?
 This is a classic marketing approach, and essential for creating any product or service.

 But user stories can be quantified.
 The book lists examples and guidelines for creating functional user stories.
 These can later be scored and prioritized to estimate a return on investment (ROI).
 The whole development process is an iterative hypothesize-design-test-learn loop.
 As the process unfolds, developers may discover reasons for abandoning the current project or find new opportunities.